-The 2018 Winter Harvest Festival, Eat Local Week’s signature event, will be the biggest yet – with more than 65 market stalls, celebrity chef cooking demonstrations, carrot clarinet workshops, and a smorgasbord of local food and wine to try.
+The 2019 Winter Harvest Festival, Eat Local Week’s signature event, will be the biggest yet – with more than 70 market stalls, celebrity chef cooking demonstrations, food-themed fashions on the field and a smorgasbord of local food and wine to try.

-The Harvest Festival will be staged on Saturday, July 7 at the Aratula Community Sports Complex.
+The Winter Harvest Festival will be staged on Saturday, July 6 at the Aratula Community Sports Complex.

 Gates open at 10am and tickets are available at the gate (adults $10, children under 12 are free).
 Remember the first 1000 people through the gates receive a free reusable Winter Harvest Festival souvenir shopping bag.

-The fun runs through until 4pm with a packed schedule of food, drink, cooking demonstrations, kids’ rides and activities, live music and the tractor pulling competition.
+The fun runs through until 4pm with a packed schedule of food, drink, cooking demonstrations, kids’ rides and activities, live music, fashions on the field and the tractor pulling competition.

-This year’s festival features more than 65 market stalls, selling everything from local vegetables to crayfish, cheese, olives, relishes and jams, honey, camel milk products, carrot ice-cream, beer, and wine.
+This year’s festival features more than 70 market stalls selling everything from local vegetables to eggs, cheese, olives, relishes and jams, honey, camel milk products, carrot ice-cream, beer, and wine.

-There will be live music all day, performed by local band The Bandoliers, and the popular Haystack Mountain Hermits.
+There will be live music all day, performed by local musicians Ross Weber and Dilly.

-Ben Ungermann will also have a stand, selling his unique Scenic Rim Eat Local Week ice-creams and sorbets, made with local beer, tomatoes, carrots, blue cheese and finger limes.
+Ungermann Brothers will also have a stand, selling Ben’s unique Scenic Rim Eat Local Week ice-creams and sorbets, made with local beer, finger limes, carrots and more.

-Queensland’s leading food authority Alison Alexander will be MC, sharing her food and farming insights.
+Queensland’s leading food authority, and Scenic Rim Regional Food Ambassador Alison Alexander will be MC, sharing her food and farming insights.

-- Local beef, pork and lamb will be available, including locally-raised beef from The Butcher Co.
+- Local beef, pork and lamb will be available, including locally-raised beef from The Butcher Co, Running Creek Beef & Fassifern Valley Foods

 - Choose from FIVE ice-cream & gelato vendors – Ungermann Brothers, Lemon Lovers Gelato, Summer Land Camel Farm’s gelato, Moffatt Fresh Produce carrot ice-cream and Naughty Little Kids goat’s milk gelato